tobymao/sqlglot/posts/ast_primer.md

 #         (IDENTIFIER this: x, quoted: False)))))
 ```

 This is a textual representation of the internal data structure.
-Here's a breakdown of some its components:
+Here's a breakdown of some of its components:
 ```
 Expression type    child key
   |               /